ItsKowshik/E-shop/README.md

-# G-shop
+# E-shop
-Responsive Ecommerce website using Django and React with Paypal integration
+A fullstack complete ecommerce website using Django backend and React frontend along with authorization and payment integration

 # Using
 * Python